-Leicester will play Blackburn in the FA Cup this afternoon and memories goes back to a previous meeting from the past when Paul Dickov scored the 1-0 winner in the FA Cup quarter finals back in 2005, and sent his previous club, and new club to be, out of the tournament
+Leicester played Blackburn in the FA Cup last, defeated 2-1 at home Feburary this year.
+This afternoon Leicester are facing Rovers again, and memories goes back to a previous meeting from the past, when Paul Dickov scored the 1-0 winner in the FA Cup quarter finals in 2005, this sent his previous club, and new club to be, out of the tournament

 Marcus Bent is another player who have seen life in both camps.
 Playing for Blackburn from 2000 to 2001 adding up 37 appearances, scoring 8 goals.
 He later had a loan spell at Leicester during the 03/04 season.